whispir/api/source/includes/_messages.md

 * MRI (Message Resource Identifier) is the unique Whispir address for the Contact, User or Distribution List.

 &#42; SMS character counts are limited in some countries.
 Contact your local Whispir Representative for information about the supported number of characters in your region.

+### Response

+* If the response is `202 Accepted`, then the `location` header contains the reference to the message request.
+This value can be used to retrieve the message status, responses later on.
+* For any other response codes, please refer to the <a href="#http-response-codes">HTTP Response Codes</a> section.
+* If you have failed to capture the `location` header value, then refer to <a href="#retrieve-a-previously-sent-message"> How to Retrieve previously sent messages? </a>
+* This process is same for sms, email, voice, push notifications.

 ## Email Messages